1953–54 FA Cup: Fourth round proper

 The matches were scheduled for Saturday, 30 January 1954, with two matches taking place on later dates.
-Six matches were drawn and went to replays, which were all played in the following midweek match.
-The Scunthorpe United–Portsmouth match went to a second replay.
+Six matches were drawn and went to replays, which were all played in the following midweek fixture.
+The Scunthorpe & Lindsey–Portsmouth match went to a second replay.
+Headington United was the last non-league club left in the competition.

 Fifth round proper

 The matches were scheduled for Saturday, 20 February 1954.
 Two matches went to replays in the following mid-week fixture.

 Sixth round proper

 The four quarter-final ties were scheduled to be played on Saturday, 13 March 1954.
 Two matches went to replays, with the Leicester City–Preston North End match going to a second replay.

 Semifinals

 The semi-final matches were played on Saturday, 27 March 1954.
 Preston North End and West Bromwich Albion won their ties to meet in the final at Wembley.

 Final

 The 1954 FA Cup final was contested by West Bromwich Albion and Preston North End at Wembley.
 West Brom won 3–2, with goals from Ronnie Allen (2) and Frank Griffin.
 Angus Morrison and Charlie Wayman scored for Preston.